About Stock Lending

 Keep in mind

-If your account is flagged for pattern day trading, you are not eligible to have Stock Lending enabled until you’re no longer flagged as a pattern day trader (PDT).
+If your account is flagged for pattern day trading (PDT), you aren't eligible to have Stock Lending enabled while the flag is in place.
 For details, check out Pattern day trading.

-Whole shares of fully paid securities—stocks, ETFs, and ADRs—are eligible to be loaned out through Stock Lending.
-Securities purchased on margin and fractional shares are not eligible.
-This means that if you have 1.5 fully paid shares of MEOW, we can only loan out 1 share as part of Stock Lending.
+Whole shares of fully paid securities, such as stocks, ETFs, and ADRs, are eligible to be loaned out through Stock Lending.
+Securities purchased on margin and fractional shares are ineligible.
+For example, if you have 1.5 fully paid shares of MEOW, we can only loan out 1 share as part of Stock Lending.

 2. Select Investing